-- Identify the project director and outline this individual's responsibilities. - Describe the responsibilities of other members of the management model (e.g., associate directors, project manager, lab manager, representative for team members). - If applicable, mention the professional management structure already in place in your centre/facility, including business managers and staff who have experience ordering equipment, coordinating installation, arranging work orders, etc. Describe how this staff will work with the director or associate directors. - Highlight team members' experience managing large-scale projects and infrastructure.
+- This section should describe how the infrastructure will be operated and maintained over its useful life. - Identify the project director and outline this individual's responsibilities. - Describe the responsibilities of other members of the management model (e.g., associate directors, project manager, lab manager, representative for team members). - If applicable, mention the professional management structure already in place in your centre/facility, including business managers and staff who have experience ordering equipment, coordinating installation, arranging work orders, etc. Describe how this staff will work with the director or associate directors. - Highlight team members' experience managing large-scale projects and infrastructure. - If the project will generate a significant amount of data, provide a data management plan.
+Describe how you store and analyze data, how you will share data, and how you will preserve data after the project has ended.
+For more information on data management plans, see this resource from U of T Libraries.